NikolaPi/NikolaPi.github.io/README.md

 ## Usage
 - **WARNING:** This application does not autosave.
 To save, you must enter the cues menu, then click on the save icon and select the output file
+- The eye icon is the "visibility toggle", which can also be toggled with the 'h' key.
+The icon to its right is the "flush" or "show programming" toggle which will show the active programming state with a fade-in time of 2 seconds (note that this is currently not configurable, but should not matter for productions where cues are prerecorded).
+If you don't understand why disabling visibility might be important to you, then this control is not for you.
 - To load file, click on box labeled 'select file' and select the file
 - Fixture colors do not update until the first change.
 Therefore the color must be changed or re-entered (in the case of the full, blackout, or white shorcuts) before recording the cue
 - Selected Fixtures are orange